adamjamesreid/FunJaccR/README.md

 FunJaccR is available as an R package and can be installed as follows:

-1. Download the tarball FunJaccR_0.1.0.tar.gz

-2. Install dependendies in R
+1. Install dependendies in R

 ```
 # For drawing Cytoscape networks install RCy3 from Bioconductor